-There are many chemical moss killers on the market and all have a good effect on moss.
+There are many chemical moss killers on the market and all have a reasonable effect on moss.

-The success or lack of success is usually the application of the moss killer.
+The secret to killing moss successfully is the application of the moss killer.
 Most moss killers are mixed with water and sprayed onto the moss and this is where the problem lays.
 The moss does not receive enough of the chemical to kill it properly.
+Always ensure you cover the moss with the spray.

 Sodium Percarbonate is the most effective moss killer you will come across for one very good reason.
 The application of the granules is obviously simple but, when the granules react with water they create a mass of bubbly liquid.